arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Create a SmartGraph using SatelliteCollections
+### Create an EnterpriseGraph using SatelliteCollections

 When creating a collection, you can decide whether it's a SatelliteCollection or not.
 For example, a vertex collection can be satellite as well.